Set up and launch a multivariate A/B experiment

 Simulate your MVT

 The simulation panel generates your experiment’s combinations.
-Click on Currently displayed in simulation to check the display of the combination of your choice.
+Click Currently displayed in simulation to check the display of the combination of your choice.

-More about simulation in our dedicated articles.
+Learn more about simulation in our dedicated article.

 Launch the MVT